Introduction of Three-Tier AWS Architecture

-The three-tier aws architecture consists of three tiers: a presentation tier, logic tier, and data tier.
+The three-tier AWS architecture consists of three tiers: a presentation tier, a logic tier, and a data tier.
 The following diagram illustrates an example of a generic three-tier application.

 Amazon Web Services (AWS) is undoubtedly the leader in DevOps and cloud services these days – it offers secure, scalable, and reliable cloud computing services at excellent prices.
 It is free to join, and you pay only for what you use.
 In this blog, we will discuss how to use the following AWS services to design and build a three-tier cloud infrastructure, which will be highly available, resilient, and fault-tolerant at the same time: